Better Talk Now: 2005

-Better Talk Now made the first start of his six-year-old campaign on April 23, 2005 in the Fort Marcy Handicap at Aqueduct.
-He raced in last place for the first half mile then started closing ground on the leaders around the far turn.
-In the stretch, he dueled with Remind, who was carrying six pounds less, and prevailed by a neck.
+Better Talk Now made the first start of his six-year-old campaign on April 23, 2005, in the Fort Marcy Handicap at Aqueduct.
+He raced in last place for the first half mile, then started closing ground on the leaders around the far turn.
+In the stretch, he dueled with Remind, who was carrying six fewer pounds, and prevailed by a neck.

-After a fourth-place finish in the Dixie Stakes, Better Talk Now next raced in the Grade I United Nations Stakes on July 2.
+After a fourth-place finish in the Dixie Stakes, Better Talk Now raced in the Grade I United Nations Stakes on July 2.
 Motion also entered Shake the Bank as a "rabbit" to ensure a fast pace.
-Shake the Bank led until mid-stretch when he was caught by Silverfoot.
-Meanwhile, Better Talk Now was trapped behind a wall of horses until a gap opened up on the rail.
-Better Talk Now accelerated through and pulled away to win by three-quarters of a length over Silverfoot.
+Shake the Bank led until mid-stretch, when he was caught by Silverfoot.
+Meanwhile, Better Talk Now was trapped behind a wall of horses until a gap opened on the rail.
+He accelerated through and pulled away to win by three-quarters of a length over Silverfoot.
 "I was thrilled that it really worked out," said Motion.
 "I got a little nervous at the quarter-pole when it looked like the rabbit would keep going.
 But our plan couldn't have worked out any better.
 Ramon rode a great race."

 For his next start, Motion originally planned to have Better Talk Now defend his win in the 2004 Sword Dancer but decided instead to enter the Arlington Million on August 13.
 Better Talk Now finished fourth, well beaten by Powerscourt but in a tight finish for second with Kitten's Joy.
 "He was not very aggressive like he usually is," said jockey John Velazquez, substituting for Dominguez.
 "I don't know what it was but he was not his usual self.
 I got to the quarter pole and I thought I had every chance to win it, and he just kind of flattened out a bit."

 On September 10, Better Talk Now was entered in the Man o' War Stakes at Belmont Park.
-Reunited with Dominguez, he was the lukewarm 3-1 favorite in a competitive field that included King's Drama (winner of the Sword Dancer), Angara (winner Beverly D) and Relaxed Gesture (second in his last three starts).
-Better Talk Now settled near the back of the pack for the first mile then mounted a strong run down the stretch to win by a neck over King's Drama.
+Reunited with Dominguez, he was the lukewarm 3-1 favorite in a competitive field that included King's Drama (winner of the Sword Dancer), Angara (winner Beverly D), and Relaxed Gesture (second in his last three starts).
+Better Talk Now settled near the back of the pack for the first mile, then mounted a strong run down the stretch to win by a neck over King's Drama.

 Better Talk Now ended the season by finishing seventh in the Breeders' Cup Turf and twelfth in the Japan Cup.